T. M. Giasuddin Ahmed

 T. M. Giasuddin Ahmed (c.
-1937 – 4 July 2020) was a politician of Shariatpur District of Bangladesh and former member of Parliament for Shariatpur-2.
+1937 – 4 July 2020) was a politician of Shariatpur District of Bangladesh and a member of parliament for Shariatpur-2.

 Career

 Ahmed was a former minister and president of Shariatpur district Bangladesh Nationalist Party.
 Before that he was elected to parliament from Shariatpur-2 as a Jatiya Party candidate in 1986 and 1988.

 Death

 Giasuddin Ahmed died on 4 July 2020 from COVID-19, during the COVID-19 pandemic in Bangladesh.